 Prague, Czech Republic

 If you’re seeking interesting and delightful weekend getaways in Europe, don’t miss a trip to Prague.
-Justin and I stayed in Prague for three days, and it still wasn’t enough time.
+Justin and I spent 3 days in Prague, and it still wasn’t enough time.
 But, you can get a good feel for the city in a short amount of time.
 Stroll around Old Town to see famous sights like the astronomical clock.
 Wander around the various city parks for some of the best scenery of Prague.
 Walk the Charles Bridge, but I recommend doing it really early in the morning (otherwise, it is mobbed with crowds).

 Check out the famous John Lennon wall for intriguing and colorful street art.
 Finally, have a few pints at one of the local beer gardens to wrap up your weekend.
 Beer and food is relatively inexpensive in Prague, so you’ll easily stay on budget.
 We loved having a few drinks at the Riegrovy Sady beer garden.
 Perched up on the hill, it was also a great spot to watch the sunset.